Starting a business in Spain

 Why set up a business in Spain?

-The economy: Like most countries, Spain's economy took a hit during the coronavirus pandemic, but it is still the 14th largest in the world, the fifth-largest in the European Union and has a GDP of almost $1.4 million.
-As a EU member, it enjoys access to the world's largest market, the European Union.
+The economy: Spain's economy is the 15th largest in the world, the 4th largest in the European Union, and has a GDP of around $1.4 trillion.
+As an EU member, it enjoys access to the world's largest market, the European Union.

 A well-developed infrastructure: Spain has an extensive network of motorways, some of Europe's busiest airports and a vast railway system, including a high-speed rail network.

-The quality of life: Thanks to a high standard of living, a universal healthcare system and Spanish cuisine, the average life expectancy in Spain is longer than in many other countries in the world.
+The quality of life: Thanks to a high standard of living, a universal healthcare system and Spanish cuisine, the average life expectancy in Spain is higher than in many other countries.

 Qualified talent: A large section of the Spanish workforce has higher education, and there are more scientists and engineers than in many other EU countries.